balima78/these-R-nice/README.md

 -------------------------
 - [Free data science resources](https://github.com/alastairrushworth/free-data-science) - The goal of this page is to gather resources and learning materials across a broad range of popular data science topics and arrange them thematically.
 - [The targets R Package User Manual](https://books.ropensci.org/targets/)
+- [Reproducible Analytical Pipelines](https://rap4mads.eu/) - The basic idea of a reproducible analytical pipeline (RAP) is to have code that always produces the same result when run, whatever this result might be.
 - [R books](https://github.com/RomanTsegelskyi/rbooks)
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources#readme)
 - [awesome-R](https://github.com/qinwf/awesome-R)